 What They Offer:

 In addition to offering three types of blue blocking options, Lucia Eyes provides several different frame style options for men, women, and kids.
-You are able to order prescription lenses in their 40% blue blocking and 100% blue blocking glasses.
+You are able to order prescription lenses and readers in their 45% blue blocking and 100% blue blocking glasses.

 Once a style runs out, they often do not restock quickly or at all.
 We ran into this first hand after purchasing a few styles to try out.
 Also, if you wear prescription glasses, Lucia does not offer prescription in their 60% blue blockers.